jetp104/iss_tracker/README.md

 library to find the exact location of the ISS at a certain epoch or at the current time.
 Another purpose was to use containerization and automation when using the
 `docker-compose.yml` file.

+## Data used for the App
+To access the xml file used for the app visit this link that will take you to the NASA website. https://spotthestation.nasa.gov/trajectory_data.cfm Once there scroll down and choose the xml link which will take you to the data set.
+The data set we use has the ids of the epochs, each epochs x, y, and z location, and it's speeds in the x, y, and z direction.

 ## Important Files
 `iss_tracker.py`: This is the main script of the project.
 The iss_tracker script has twelve total routes all described in the table below.
 This script uses defensive programming strategies to make sure it runs without breaking and will give a message if something is incorrect.